 Princeton Times-Republic, Jan.
 18, 1962 – “Ralph Hartman, of Hartman’s Jewelry (539 West Water), has announced plans to move his store on February 1st to a new location on Water St., a portion of the Handcraft building which formerly houses the Bartol Insurance Agency, and the Princeton Post Office prior to that.
 The 18′ x 54′ office area is undergoing a complete remodeling job inside as well as a new store front. … The jewelry store is presently located in a building owned by Fred Stelter, Artesia, Calif., and has been located in that spot for the past nine years.”

 The Princeton Beauty Salon operated at 444 West Water Street for several years.
-Dorothy Banner owned the business from November 1970 until at least the late 1980s.
+Dorothy Banner owned the business from November 1970 until April 1986.

-That is as far as I have gotten in my research, but I will update as I gather more information this fall.
+That is as far as I have gotten in my research, but I will update as I gather more information.
 If you can fill in any gaps or provide corrections, please let me know.

 Thank you for reading and caring about local history.